rdpeng/msdr_print/manuscript/Advanced.md

 You could of course then manipulate this expression inside of the function you're writing.
 The exmaple below first uses `match.call()` to capture the expression that the user entered.
-The first argument of the function is then extracted an evaluated.
+The first argument of the function is then extracted and evaluated.
 If the first expressions is a number, then a string is returned describing the first argument, otherwise the string `"The first argument is not numeric."` is returned.